 Having a green home is something you can do towards making a greener planet, beyond activism of course.
 A home is also like an eco system, and in the case of my home, some areas are more than comfortably close to being that.
-The use of water in the domestic situation is important, as are the household products we use, but There is a section on recycling aimed at understanding and acting on the larger picture, as well as practice on a domestic scale for reduction of wheelie bin waste: with the British website the Rubbish Diet, and this website's Nobin Prize, a global competition, and its winners.
+The use of water in the domestic situation is important, as is the careful selection of household products that are safe to use for grey water recycling.
+To learn more I attended a workshop on how to make your own biodegradable cleaning products and natural cosmetics.
+How you keep yourself clean is important, but so is recycling and the recycling page is aimed at understanding and acting on the larger picture, as well as practice on a domestic scale for reduction of wheelie bin waste: with the British website the Rubbish Diet, and this website's Nobin Prize, a global competition, and its winners.
 In addition there are tips on how to recycle plastic and appliances, which can be difficult.
 Plastic is a problem on the domestic and the global level.
 Another substance I didn't know how to recycle was excess fat, till I thought of making candles.
 Organic recycling can either consist in anaerobic or aerobic composting, or vermiculture.
 Here is a link to a vermiculture website.
 Worming is easy if you know the basics and can halve your bin content without any strenuous work.
 Paper I include under organics.
 It can also be recycled in many other ways such re-using, true recycling (making other papers from old paper) down cycling, making mash based products like furniture etc. so you can also return it to large recycling agencies, or the door to door people.
 Glass I use again and again, its so useful.
 When I have too much it goes to the glass container.
 I use old orange pockets to keep metal such as old tins, small appliances and metal parts and I give these to the recycling agents who go door to door or bin to bin on bin day in South Africa because our welfare system cannot support a human being properly, and they have become micro entrepreneurs.
 Though the work does not have status it should have, its very necessary work.

 Bottles, aluminium foil and some plastics, and paper, are commercially recycled in many countries, and you can take them to the waste processing centres.
 OASIS in Landsdowne Road Cape Town is one of the best locally.
 It is a major employer of alternatively abled people, so thumbs up all round when you take your stuff there.